-What does Where the Streets Have No Name mean?
+What do you think Where the Streets Have No Name means?

 U2: Where the Streets Have No Name Meaning